 - Manuscripts can include a maximum of 5 tables (double-spaced) and/or figures.
-Please upload tables, figures, and/or images as separate files.
-These do not count towards the 15-page limit for manuscripts.
+Please upload each table, figure, and/or image as a separate file.
+These do not count toward the 15-page limit for manuscripts.

 - Manuscript titles can be a maximum of 12-words in length.

 - Manuscripts must include a cover page with the authors’ full names, professions degrees, addresses, phone numbers, and e-mail addresses.